snap-stanford/snap-python/doc/source/reference/GenStar.rst

     Number of nodes in the star graph, including the center node.

 - *IsDir*: boolean (input)
-    Indicates whether the star graph is directed or undirected.
+    Indicates whether the edges should be directed or undirected.
 Defaults to directed.

 Return value: